saiahlee/sstevens2.github.io/_posts/2017-11-14-communitybuild_combee.md

 ### Advertise as widely as possible

 Every year at the beginning of the year, I would think of as many email lists as I could and send them a recruiting email.
-Still even this year, we have new people who have come to python study group saying they had never heard of [ComBEE](combee) until this year.
+Still even this year, we have new people who have come to Python Study Group saying they had never heard of [ComBEE](combee) until this year.
 I also never thought about putting flyers up on the jumbotrons in my building until it was suggested in Python Study Group.
 We've gotten a lot of people in the building that way.
 As far as I can tell, you can't advertise too much.